mortazavilab/PyWGCNA/tutorials/Data_format.md

 PyWGCNA checks data for genes and samples with too many missing values.
-1. Remove genes without any expression more than one (or you can define the number by changing `TPMcutoff` value) across all samples.
+1. Remove genes without any expression more than `TPMcutoff` value (default one) across all samples.
 2. `goodSamplesGenes()` function to find genes and samples with too many missing values.
-3. Cluster the samples (use [Hierarchical clustering](https://docs.scipy.org/doc/scipy/reference/cluster.hierarchy.html#module-scipy.cluster.hierarchy) from [scipy](https://scipy.org/)) to see if there are any obvious outliers.
+3. Cluster the samples (use [Hierarchical clustering](https://docs.scipy.org/doc/scipy/reference/cluster.hierarchy.html#module-scipy.cluster.hierarchy) from [scipy](https://scipy.org/)) to see if there are any obvious outliers. you can define value the height by `cut` value.
+By default, we don't remove any sample by hierarchical clustering